Tencent/TurboTransformers/README.md

 ## TODO
-Currently (December 2020),
-We are seeking for a solution to automatically load computation graph from onnx model.
-We also plan to add support for low-precision models (CPU int8, GPU FP16).
+Currently (June 2020), In the near futuer, we will add support for low-precision models (CPU int8, GPU FP16).
 **Looking forwards to your contribution!**

 ## Lisence